ml-archive/blog/source/_posts/2018-05-09-Getting-started-with-Vapor-3.md

 swift --version
 ```

 With that in place, we can now create our Vapor 3 project.
-For this project, we're going to use the [`api-template`](https://github.com/vapor/api-template/tree/beta) since that has been updated for Vapor 3 (using the `beta` branch):
+For this project, we're going to use the [`api-template`](https://github.com/vapor/api-template):

 ```bash
 vapor new vapor-3-test --template=api